-Full Day Students rest each day from 12:30 - 2:30 PM.
+Full Day three and four-year-old students rest each day from 12:30 - 2:30 PM.
 Parents are asked not to bring children in or pick them up during this time if possible.
 Students are asked to rest quietly on their mats without disturbing classmates who may or may not be sleeping.
 If a child has not fallen asleep after thirty minutes, he/she will be given a book or quiet toys.
-A cot is provided but parents will need to supply a crib sheet, blanket, and pillow.
+A cot is provided but parents will need to supply a nap mat.
 These items will be sent home on Fridays to be laundered and returned on Monday.
 Students may bring a special stuffed animal to help them sleep.